 It's too expensive

 If you're a small organization and are strapped for cash, there's no reason that you can't recruit your friends and family.
 This will allow you to have a broad outreach while keeping your costs low.
+What really is expensive is making product decisions blindly.

 We know our users well enough